kwdila/wba_rust_prereq/README.md

 This project is part of the WBA Q3 2024 Registration Task, where you'll perform key blockchain operations on the Solana network using Rust.
 The tasks include generating keypairs, converting keypair formats, transferring SOL, emptying a dev wallet to a WBA wallet, and enrolling on-chain with the WBA program.

 ## Prerequisites

-Before running the project, ensure you have the following dependencies in your `Cargo.toml` file:

 ```toml
 [dependencies]